Senior Prizegiving

 This is awarded to the Third Year boy that has demonstrated outstanding commitment to School Music, through extensive co-curricular contributions.

-It is awarded to the runners up for the Fitzwygram Prize (q.v.) in recognition of their outstanding contribution to the School.
+The Howes Cup is awarded to the runners up for the Fitzwygram Prize (q.v.) in recognition of their outstanding contribution to the School.

 Rev Fitzroy John Fitzwygram was appointed the first vicar of the new parish of St James Hampton Hill, established in 1863.
 This was necessary with the growth of the old parish of Hampton based at St Mary’s, the original site of Hampton School.
 Fitzwygram was a significant influence in the development of the new area, working for the elimination of substandard housing and the improvement of the prospects of the poor of the parish.
-He founded schools in the area for infants and girls as well as for boys.
+He founded schools in the area for infants and girls, as well as for boys.

 The Fitzwygram Prize is the most prestigious one at Hampton and is awarded to the outstanding Upper Sixth former for his contribution to the School, normally, but not exclusively, to the outgoing School Captain.